-The Great Lakes Marsh Monitoring Program's Exit Long Point Bird Observatory identified 43 Areas of Concern (AOCs) around the Great Lakes.
+The Great Lakes Marsh Monitoring Program's Long Point Bird Observatory identified 43 Areas of Concern (AOCs) around the Great Lakes.
 These areas of concern have been identified as being stressed by pollutants, habitat loss, and habitat degradation and are in urgent need of rehabilitation.
 The Marsh Monitoring Program (MMP) provides baseline information to help measure the success of these rehabilitation efforts and may help in suggesting improvements to restoration techniques.
 Although a special emphasis is placed on the monitoring of those Great Lakes coastal wetlands that are heavily polluted, information on marshes throughout the Great Lakes states and the province of Ontario is also very important to the success of the program.
 Over the long-term, information gathered by MMP volunteers can be used to track population trends of marsh birds, frogs and toads throughout the Great Lakes region.

 Naturalists help conserve marshes and their inhabitants by monitoring either marsh birds or calling amphibians (frogs and toads), or both.
 Surveys are conducted during the spring and early summer, and volunteers may choose to monitor a marsh in one of the 43 Areas of Concern, or can select a route elsewhere in Ontario or the Great Lakes' states.
 To date, amphibians, marsh birds, or both have been surveyed on over 500 routes in the Great Lakes basin.
 This work has been done by more than 300 volunteers, contributing over 6000 hours of their collective time.

-Kentucky's Adopt-a-Stream Program: Kentucky's program (see Kentucky Water Watch Exit) contains a wetland component which is largely educational, but some wetland monitoring occurs under the program.
+Kentucky's Adopt-a-Stream Program: Kentucky's program (see Kentucky Water Watch ) contains a wetland component which is largely educational, but some wetland monitoring occurs under the program.
 Wetlands that are part of riverine systems are monitored by volunteers.
 The most sustained wetland monitoring is done by landowners who are managing their lands for duck hunting are involved in monitoring adjacent lands for compliance with Army Corps of Engineers wetland permits.

-Maine Audubon Society: Exit Maine Audubon coordinates a vernal pool monitoring project and the Maine Amphibian Monitoring Program (MAMP), a volunteer-led effort to collect information about the abundance and distribution of calling amphibians across the state every spring.
+Maine Audubon Society: Maine Audubon coordinates a vernal pool monitoring project and the Maine Amphibian Monitoring Program (MAMP), a volunteer-led effort to collect information about the abundance and distribution of calling amphibians across the state every spring.
 Previously, the Society held workshops to train volunteers in "Tidal Marsh Stewardship."
 The vernal pool monitoring project, “Rubber Boots Required: Engaging Communities in Vernal Pool Conservation,” is funded via a TogetherGreen Innovation Grant.
 It will combine citizen science with new digital photo-technology, as well as the expertise of Maine Audubon, University of Maine, local communities and an environmental consulting firm.
 Volunteers have been recruited from 11 towns and have been trained to use aerial photographs and maps based on GIS technology and to work with landowners to obtain information about vernal pools.
 Then they will set out to locate and collect data from the vernal pools.

-University of Maine: The University of Maine Exit has put together a website of vernal pool resources for citizens to assist them with field assessments and local mapping projects, including field ID cards for Northeast Vernal Pool Indicator Species, data forms, the Maine Municipal Guide to Mapping and Conserving Vernal Pool Resources and annotated presentations on identifying vernal pools.
+University of Maine: The University of Maine has put together a website of vernal pool resources for citizens to assist them with field assessments and local mapping projects, including field ID cards for Northeast Vernal Pool Indicator Species, data forms, the Maine Municipal Guide to Mapping and Conserving Vernal Pool Resources and annotated presentations on identifying vernal pools.

 Calvert County Natural Resources Department: The county naturalist works with third-graders from several counties to monitor the movements and abundance of salamanders from March to May and from September to November.
 Students also record weather parameters so that weather patterns can be correlated with salamander movements.
 Funnel traps are placed in both uplands and wetlands.
 Staff is currently mounting an effort to train an adult "volunteer corps" to check the traps when students are not present.
 The monitoring program began in 1994 and has yielded data that has led to the ability to predict when salamanders will be migrating and breeding.

-Jug Bay Wetlands Sanctuary Exit: Since 1987, Jug Bay staff and area scientists have been conducting studies involving volunteers.
+Jug Bay Wetlands Sanctuary : Since 1987, Jug Bay staff and area scientists have been conducting studies involving volunteers.
 The sanctuary owns a large area of riparian and freshwater tidal wetlands, where volunteers have helped monitor birds, turtles, chemical water quality parameters, and some vegetation as well.
 Some of the studies are long term, and all are oriented toward the study of wetland ecology at the sanctuary.
 This is one of the longest-running and most productive volunteer wetland monitoring programs in the U.S.

-State of Maryland: The Maryland Department of the Environment developed a Citizen's Guide to Nontidal Wetland Mitigation Monitoring Exit (118 pp, 6.13MB).
+State of Maryland: The Maryland Department of the Environment developed a Citizen's Guide to Nontidal Wetland Mitigation Monitoring (118 pp, 6.13MB).
 The project previously developed a monitoring manual and training seminars.
 Volunteers were trained to collect baseline data on vegetation density and groundwater elevations on state-developed programmatic wetland mitigation sites.
 Information gathered from this study provides resource managers with quantitative, site-specific data for direct comparison with established performance standards.

-Salem Sound Coastwatch Exit and Eight Towns and the Bay (now Eight Towns and the Great Marsh Exit ): In 1999, these two citizen groups participated in an EPA Wetlands Division volunteer salt marsh monitoring pilot project in conjunction with UMass Extension Service, Massachusetts Bays National Estuary Program, and Massachusetts Coastal Zone Management.
+Salem Sound Coastwatch and Eight Towns and the Bay (now Eight Towns and the Great Marsh ): In 1999, these two citizen groups participated in an EPA Wetlands Division volunteer salt marsh monitoring pilot project in conjunction with UMass Extension Service, Massachusetts Bays National Estuary Program, and Massachusetts Coastal Zone Management.
 The project is expected to be used as a model in other areas of New England.
 With hundreds of volunteers citizen scientists, Salem Sound Coastwatch has monitored North Shore salt marsh systems since 1999 to evaluate pre- and post-restoration salt marshes using the Wetlands Habitat Assessment Toolbox.
 Volunteers are trained to become citizen marsh scientists assisting the SSCW in recording the plants, fish and macroinvertebrates that live in the marshes as well measuring the salinity in the creeks and the marsh soils.

-Vernal Pool Association: Exit the association's goal is to encourage the appreciation, protection, and interdisciplinary study of vernal pools, particularly by students.
+Vernal Pool Association: the association's goal is to encourage the appreciation, protection, and interdisciplinary study of vernal pools, particularly by students.
 The Vernal Pool Association encourages individuals and classes to find and study vernal pools near their homes and schools.
 Once located, in Massachusetts, vernal pools can be "certified" so that the pool "exists" in the legal sense.
 When a vernal pool has been certified in Massachusetts, it receives automatically any protection afforded to vernal pools under the Massachusetts Wetlands Protection Act.
 Massachusetts has over 1000 certified vernal pools.

-The Wetland Health Evaluation Program Exit engages citizen volunteers to help monitor wetlands in their community.
+The Wetland Health Evaluation Program engages citizen volunteers to help monitor wetlands in their community.
 City-sponsored citizen teams in Dakota and Hennepin counties have been monitoring the health of wetlands in their communities since 1997.
 Some cities involved with WHEP are making use of plant and invertebrate data collected by volunteers in city planning and water resource decision making.
 The Minnesota Pollution Control Agency provides technical assistance to the program.

 New England States and New York